-The Eastern Colorado Bureau of Land Management (BLM) Field Office plan revision began in 2014.
+The BLM’s Eastern Colorado Field Office plan revision began in 2014.
 The final wild & scenic eligibility report was published December 2015.
 Draft wild and scenic suitability report was published June 2015, comments submitted January 2016.
 Draft plan and DEIS was published June 2019, comments by September 2019.
 Potential wild and scenic rivers include Arkansas River and forks, Badger Creek, Beaver Creek and tributaries, Cucharas River, East Gulch, Eightmile Creek, Falls Gulch, Fourmile Creek, Grape Creek, Cottonwood Creek, Little High Creek, Pass Creek, Red Creek, Turkey Creek and forks, among others.

 IDAHO – 3 PLANS

 The Nez Perce-Clearwater National Forest revision began in 2014.
-The assessment was released in June 2014 and proposed action released in July 2014 (comments were submitted).
-Draft wild & scenic eligibility report was published July 2018.
+The assessment was released in June 2014 and proposed action released in July 2014.
+Draft wild and scenic eligibility report was published July 2018.
 Draft EIS was published December 2019; proposed final plan expected winter 2021.